meowstercatel/r1-apk-patcher/README.md

 # r1-apk-patcher
 tool to patch a clean rabbit apk into a working one

+Big thanks to @Asusna for providing a patched libbase.so file

 how to run:
 1. download nodejs [here](https://nodejs.org/en/download/package-manager/current)
 2. if you have your own apk that you want to patch, change it in settings.json